Friday, 2 February 2024

-There are some who are grappling with severe physical/mental disabilities or are going through personal or financial situations that are so trying that its a full time job to just survive!
+There are some who are grappling with severe physical/mental disabilities or are going through personal, family or financial situations that are so trying that its a full time job to just survive!
 This post does not address them!
 As for everyone else:

-Humility, when practiced after having achieved something, or after having done something substantial for society (which is an achievement too!), is meaningful, beautiful.
+Humility, when practiced after having mastered a field of knowledge, or after having refined an art to a high degree of perfection, is meaningful, beautiful.

 But short of that, where's the choice to be anything but humble anyway?

-Where's the merit in pretentiously showcasing humility as a virtue you possess if you aren't working hard at either accomplishing a personal objective or doing something for society (or, even better, both!)?
+Where's the merit in pretentiously showcasing humility as a virtue you possess if you aren't working hard at either mastering a field of knowledge or refining an art to a high degree of perfection?

 Are you getting what I'm saying?

-PS: No, just being monetarily rich does not qualify as achieving something 😅!
+PS-2: No, just being monetarily rich does not qualify as achieving something 😅!
 That even the Mukesh Ambanis, Gautam Adanis and Lalit Modis of the world can do 😅.
 Monetary richness is impressive only if you also work on your intelligence and become someone like J.R.D.
 Tata, G.D.
-Birla, Azim Premji, Bill Gates, Steve Jobs or Sundar Pichai.
+Birla or Sundar Pichai.
 Otherwise not 😊.

 No comments: